forcedotcom/salesforcedx-vscode/packages/salesforcedx-vscode-apex-replay-debugger/README.md

 1. In VS Code, open the debug log that you want to analyze.
 1. Run **SFDX: Launch Apex Replay Debugger with Current File**.

 TIP: If your log file is part of your Salesforce DX project, you don’t need to open the log file and then run a separate command.
-Instead, you can find a log file in the Explorer view, right-click it, and then select **Launch Apex Replay Debugger with Current File**.
+Instead, you can find a log file in the Explorer view, right-click it, and select **Launch Apex Replay Debugger with Current File**.

 ## Debug Your Code